Skip to main content

 Guide

 ...molecule ligand.
 The ideal chemogenetic tools are unresponsive to native ligands and are engineered to respond... development of mutated receptors that while unresponsive to endogenous ligands, could be activated by... coupled receptors, but unlike RASSLs, show insensitivity to endogenous ligands, have low constitutive...proteins of a light-emitting luciferase and a light-sensing optogenetic element.
-When the luciferase substrate...luciferase-fluorescent protein fusions, to more-sensitive opsins has led to improved LMOs with increased...chemogenetics experiment, here are some things to consider: Chemogenetic activation or inhibition.
-Do you... a study in rats using an hM4Di receptor might consider an alternative DREADD ligand such as DCZ versus...
+When the luciferase substrate...luciferase-fluorescent protein fusions, to more-sensitive opsins has led to improved LMOs with increased...chemogenetics experiment, here are some things to consider: Activation or Inhibition?
+Do you want to turn... a study in rats using an hM4Di receptor might consider an alternative DREADD ligand such as DCZ versus...

 6. CRISPR Guide